2.00 CE Credits Available

 by Jason Buckles

 Whether you love the DSM or hate it, as a clinician you need to understand how to use it and how to avoid misusing it.
-The best clinicians seamlessly combine diagnostic interviewing and excellent rapport-building during the initial session, and in this video you’ll learn how to do just that.
+The best clinicians seamlessly combine diagnostic interviewing and excellent rapport-building during the initial session, and in this video, you’ll learn how to do just that.

 What therapists are saying…

 “This video can beneficial to the both the pre-practicum counseling student and the seasoned clinician.
-It provides a fair and balanced discussion of the pros and cons of utilizing the DSM-V classification system, and includes a detailed outline of how to conduct a diagnostic interview, as well as helpful tips for effective phrasing of assessment questions, in a manner that is mindful of respecting the dignity of the client.”
+It provides a fair and balanced discussion of the pros and cons of utilizing the DSM-5-TR classification system, and includes a detailed outline of how to conduct a diagnostic interview, as well as helpful tips for effective phrasing of assessment questions, in a manner that is mindful of respecting the dignity of the client.”

 —Jay Nittoli, EdD, Dept of Social Work, Nazareth College

-“A highly informative, rich exploration of the field’s current understanding of psychopathology, drawing from the DSM-5 with practical, specific applications and examples that can assist both present and future practitioners.
+“A highly informative, rich exploration of the field’s current understanding of psychopathology, drawing from the DSM-5-TR with practical, specific applications and examples that can assist both present and future practitioners.
 Offering specific insights to assist in diagnostic differentiation and modeling concrete practices to be used in session with clients, the video is instructive and clear, as well as gentle and normalizing in overall tone.
 As a counselor educator and supervisor, this video would certainly serve as a valuable tool in helping counseling students and supervisees understand both the ‘grey’ and the ‘black-and-white’ of clinical psychopathology, assessment, and diagnosis, as well as corresponding treatment implications.”

 —T. S. Hanna, PhD, LCPC, Counselor Educator and Supervisor